 He was one of the few witnesses of the O.K.
 Corral gunfight and took a photo of the deceased men in their caskets, displayed at the O.K.
 Corral facility.

-Among his legendary captures are his photos of the negotiations between Geronimo and General George Crook, and many photographs of the Native Americans explicitly.
+Among his legendary captures are his photos of the negotiations between Geronimo and General George Crook, and many photographs of the Native Americans.

 Take a quick tour of the gallery for these glimpses of the past that are major portions of the identity of Tombstone town.